Adavi654/outty-adventure-matching-app/Sprint_2/Annotated_Scrum/README.md

-Evidence of Annotated Scrum for Sprint 2
+Annotated evidence of Scrum in Teams chat for Sprint 2